jueduibishi/LsafeData/README.md

 ## License

-safeData is available under the MIT license.
+LsafeData is available under the MIT license.
 See the LICENSE file for more info.